 - The Doctrinal Test: Truth (2:18-27)

 We’ll cover these in the next few weeks.

 The point for this week is that a Believer will be known by a righteous life.
 John has already made clear that no one will be sinless.
 As Believers, it is now possible not to sin, but John states clearly that we will not, NOT sin.
 For many of us, we won’t see our lives as being more righteous.
 From our perspective, we may just become aware of our true sinfulness.

 From our perspectives, as we fight and battle sin and turn frequently to Christ to repent of it, we will often become more aware of our sin.
-The great thing is that along with it, we will become more aware of the sufficiency of Christ!
+The great thing is that along with it, we will become more aware of the sufficiency of Christ to forgive our sin and pay for it completely.
 We will learn of His ability to forgive and enable us to obey in times of difficulty and struggle.

 It is also a good test for those to whom we go for truth.
 Do we see a righteous life combined with wise words?
 Then GOD is changing them and they are becoming righteous as His children.
 They are living out lives that show they belong to the family.
 It isn’t fake.
 It is real.
 They aren’t pretending.
 They are learning humility through suffering.
 They are submitting at times when it isn’t easy to submit.
 They are loving when people are not loveable.
 Their lives aren’t fake or pretend.
 They don’t preach one thing and live another.

 Interestingly, John’s way of stating “We know that we have come to know Him if we obey His commands.“ is a way of speaking to Gnostic teaching.
 They made a big deal of having special knowledge so John spoke to that.
 But there was more to the knowledge than simply intellectual assent or human reason.
 It had to do with simple obedience to GOD’s commands.
 This has to do with knowledge of a person, a relationship, and out of it flows a change in conduct!
 Often, it is quite profound!
 This was a different paradigm than the Gnostics understood.